-Internal Audit received 14 concerns reported through the university CU EthicsLine in fiscal year 2015, a decrease from the 17 reports in the previous year.
-Eight reports of suspected fiscal misconduct were also received through other means for a total of 22 concerns reported.
+Internal Audit received eight concerns reported through the university CU EthicsLine in fiscal year 2016, a decrease from the 14 reports in the previous year.
+Fourteen reports of suspected fiscal misconduct were also received through other means for a total of 22 concerns reported.
 Internal Audit received phone calls and/or emails from campus and department management.

-Following initial evaluation, Internal Audit opened six investigations from CU EthicsLine reports and four investigations from other means.
-The department actively worked on 11 investigations during the year, seven of which were completed by the end of the fiscal year.
+Following initial evaluation, Internal Audit opened one investigation from CU EthicsLine reports and seven investigations from other means.
+The department actively worked on 14 investigations during the year, two of which were completed by the end of the fiscal year.

 For four of the concerns reported, Internal Audit did not initiate an investigation, but rather worked with the campuses to resolve the issues raised.
+Also, three reported concerns were referred to the campuses to be addressed by management.